object-oriented-python/object-oriented-programming/doc/source/1_programs_in_files.rst

        can be referred to using the syntax `namespace.name` where `namespace` is an name for the namespace. namespaces are themselves named, so they can be nested (`namespace.inner_namespace.name`).

+    package
+       A grouping of related :term:`modules` into a single importable unit.

     scope
        The scope of a name is the section of code for which that name is valid.